-And like a quarterback, a good manager understands the strengths and weaknesses of each member of his or her team and utilizes their skills accordingly.
+And like a quarterback, a good manager understands the strengths and weaknesses of each member of their team and uses their skills accordingly.
 Effective finance managers build relationships and engender trust, while celebrating successes and learning from challenges.
-The best seem to share 3 specific traits.

 A great finance manager understands how to position each person for success by capitalizing on his or her strengths.
 By tailoring each person’s deliverables to their skill set and abilities, a strong finance manager creates buy-in to an organization’s vision.
 Fundamentally, the foundation of their management style is the belief that a productive, unified team is the cornerstone of any successful organization.

 Effective finance managers build strong, cross-functional business relationships.
 They establish a culture of accessibility and manage from a posture of service.
 They have an innate ability to understand each person’s individual drivers and work with them.
 Whether it’s with their team, senior management or external partners, great finance managers build great relationships.

 Exceptional finance managers model behaviours they want to see in their team.
 Whether it’s accuracy, time management or initiative, an effective manager models the traits that lead to success.
 They establish a culture of continuous improvement and they support their team when a mistake is made.
 Each day, they push themselves to be better.